|

 Beyond its architectural splendor, the mosque complex holds the tombs of Suleiman the Magnificent and his beloved wife, Hurrem Sultan (Roxelana), adding an additional layer of historical significance.

 The interior of the Suleymaniye Mosque is beautiful.
 Its high ceilings, intricate tilework, and beautiful calligraphy create a truly awe-inspiring atmosphere.
+The hanging chandeliers are both simple and incredible.

 The interior is more subtle than the Hagia Sophia for example but the mosaics and coloured ceilings are cleaner and still beautiful.